simbav911/nextgen-btcz-explorer/CHART_UI_FIXES.md

 ## Issues Fixed

 ### 1. Calendar Popup & Custom Date Picker Issue
-- **Problem**: The calendar popup was appearing underneath the main chart tile instead of on top of it
+- **Problem**: The calendar popup was appearing underneath the main chart tile and was difficult to use
 - **Solution**:
+  - Created a full-featured calendar component with intuitive date selection
+  - Implemented a portal-based solution to render the date picker outside the normal DOM hierarchy
+  - Used fixed positioning with calculated coordinates based on the button position
-  - Fixed z-index values to ensure the date picker appears above all other elements (z-index: 1000)
+  - Set extremely high z-index (9999) to ensure it appears above all other elements
-  - Changed chart content overflow to "visible" to allow popups to extend outside the container
+  - Added proper animation for better visual feedback when opening
   - Enhanced the date picker UI with a header, close button, and apply button for better usability
+  - Added quick date selection buttons (Today, Yesterday, Last Week, Last Month)
+  - Provided month and year navigation controls for easier date browsing
+  - Added a portal-root div in index.html for cleaner portal mounting

 ### 2. Chart Sidebar Appearance
 - **Problem**: The chart selector on the left side lacked visual appeal